LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-2-(Conditionals-&-Debugging).md

 ## Studio (TA Notes)
 1. Even though this is a non-coding studio, it requires more preparation and thought than usual, since it helps the students build confidence and identify what they want to get out of this class.
-1. Refer to the notes posted in Canvas (accessible to TAs and instructors, but not the students).
+1. Refer to the notes you received from LaunchCode.
+You can also read the notes [here](https://github.com/LaunchCodeEducation/intro-to-professional-web-dev/blob/master/wiki-materials/Goal%20Setting%20%26%20Mindset%20(TA%20Notes).pdf).